Charlotte Charke: Poverty, cross-dressing, and later acting career

-In 1742, Charlotte acquired a new acting company in the New Theatre in St. James's and produced her second play, Tit for Tat, or, Comedy and Tragedy at War.
+In 1742, Charke joined a new acting company in the New Theatre in St. James's and produced her second play, Tit for Tat, or, Comedy and Tragedy at War.
 In the flush of early success, she borrowed money from her uncle and opened the Charlotte Charke Tavern in Drury Lane.
-This failed due to her customers' thieving and her generosity, resulting in her selling it at a loss.
-In the summer season, she appeared in a series of male roles.
-At this point, she was "Charles Brown" in public in London on an everyday basis.
-She joined Theophilus Cibber at the Haymarket in 1744 and then joined William Hallam's company.
-She married John Sacheverell in 1746, but scholars cannot determine anything about this man, and Charke refers to him, unnamed, only in passing in her autobiography.
-Her marriage was cut short by Sacheverell's death.
+This failed due to her customers' thieving and her generosity, and she ultimately sold it for a loss.
+That summer, she appeared in a series of male roles, and appeared as Charles Brown in public every day.
+She joined her brother, Theophilus, at the Haymarket in 1744, before joining William Hallam's company.
+She married John Sacheverell in 1746, though little is known about their relationship.
+They remained married until his passing.

-At a typical moment of penury, Charlotte was offered the leading male role of Punch (of Punch & Judy fame) in a new puppet theatre proposed by Mr. Russell due to her recognized abilities as both a comic performer and a proven manipulator of complex stringed marionettes.
-The short season was an artistic and financial success for Charlotte.
-Before it could be repeated, however, the theatre's founder was arrested for debts and confined to Newgate Prison, where he died after losing his fortune and mind.
-Charlotte attempted to buy her friend's puppets from Russell's landlord, who had claimed them, but she could not meet his asking price, and the little company likewise passed out of existence.
-An unproduced script Russell had written was also kept by the dead man's creditors as collateral, thus preventing Charlotte from staging it as she had promised its author.
-The script was lost as well.
+Charke remained in severe poverty after the opening and closure of her theatre.
+She was offered the leading male role of Punch (of Punch & Judy fame) in a new puppet theatre, which was an artistic and financial success for Charke.
+The show was held by John Russell, who recognized her abilities as a comic performer and a proven manipulator of complex stringed marionettes.
+After one short season, the theatre's founder was arrested for debts and imprisoned in Newgate Prison, where he went mad and eventually died.
+Charke attempted to buy the theatre's puppets from Russell's landlord, but she could not meet his asking price, and the little company passed out of existence.
+Creditors also retained an unproduced script by Russell as collateral, preventing Charke from staging it as she had planned to do.

-Sometime in 1747, Charke went on the road as a strolling player, travelling the West Country with her daughter.
-In 1750, Catherine Charke married an actor named John Harman, despite Charlotte's aversion to him.
-During these peripatetic years, Charlotte was once imprisoned (with males) as a vagabond actor, worked as a (male) pastry chef, and set herself up as a farmer.
-Earlier she had run a grocery store.
-All her attempts at business ended alike in failure.
-Between 1752 and 1753, she wrote for the Bristol Weekly Intelligencer, and in 1754 she worked as a prompter in Bath, under her name but in men's clothing.
+Sometime in 1747, Charke travelled the West Country with her daughter, performing as a strolling player.
+In 1750, Catherine married an actor named John Harman, despite her mother's aversion to him.

+During these peripatetic years, Charke was once imprisoned alongside men as a vagabond actor, worked as a male pastry chef, and set herself up as a farmer.
+She also briefly ran a grocery store.
+Her work and business ventures often ended in failure.
+Between 1752 and 1753, she wrote for the Bristol Weekly Intelligencer, and in 1754, she worked as a prompter in Bath, under her own name but in men's clothing.
 She found many of the players difficult and untalented compared to those she had known in her privileged youth.
-At the end of the year, she decided to move back to London and make her living as a writer.
+At the end of the year, she moved back to London to make a living as a writer.